-The university may offer supportive measures to individuals (students, faculty, and staff) who have experienced sexual misconduct or discrimination while at the university.
+The university may offer supportive measures to individuals (students, faculty, and staff) who have experienced sexual misconduct or discrimination while at the university or who are a party to a sexual misconduct or discrimination proceeding.
 Supportive measures are designed to address an individual's safety and well-being and to allow the individual continued access to educational or employment opportunities.

 Possible Supportive Measures